 In this paper, we investigated the modeling of individuality's in driving behavioral signals.
 We modeled the distribution of cepstral coefficients of gas and brake pedal operation signals using the property that the spectral envelopes are similar in the same driver and the different among different drivers.
-Driver models were evaluated in driver identification experiments, and by using cepstral features we achieved an identification rate of 76.8% for 276 drivers, which corresponds to a 55% error reduction over the conventional driver model based on raw pedal operation signals.
+Driver models were evaluated in driver identification experiments, and by using cepstral features we achieved an identification rate of 89.6% for driving simulator and 76.8% for real vehicle, resulting in 61% and 55% error reduction, respectively, over a conventional driver model based on raw pedal operation signals.